aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Don’t let statistics do a number on you.
+> 🥠 Someone will invite you to a Karaoke party.

 ### Let's play! 🎮